fcaconsulting/My-portfolio/README.md

 # My-portfolio
 My portfolio Html / css
-Fernando - Multidisciplinary Developer and Writer Hello!
-I'm Fernando, a professional with over 20 years of experience in both the public and private sectors.
-In addition to my corporate background, I am a writer and a native Spanish speaker with an English proficiency level of 1B.
+Fernando - Multidisciplinary Developer and Writer
+<p>Hello!
+I'm Fernando, a professional with over 20 years of experience in both the public and private sectors. </p> In addition to my corporate background, I am a writer and a native Spanish speaker with an English proficiency level of 1B.
 I have authored several books on historical revisionism and a manual on archives available on Amazon Kinder.

 Professional Experience
 Private Sector